mbwong/mbwong.github.com/_posts/2013-03-10-misperceptions-about-professional-networking.md

 ---
 tags: career
-title: Finding Mentors
+title: How to Find Mentors
 layout: post
 ---

-# Finding Mentors
+# How to Find Mentors

 A friend asks me a question: